 With the rise of technology, digital information from people, businesses, and machines have increased exponentially over the decades.
-Data is now considered the petroleum of the 21st century.
+You can consider data is the petroleum of the 21st century.

 Introducing Big Data

-Every person consumes, interacts and therefore creates data across thousands of apps and content monetization platforms leading to the creation of 2.5 quintillion bytes of data every day.
-It is estimated that by 2020, each person in the world will create 1.7MB of data every second.
+Every person consumes, interacts, and therefore creates data across thousands of apps and content monetization platforms, leading to the creation of 2.5 quintillion bytes of data every day.
+Data scientists estimate that by 2020, each person in the world will create 1.7MB of data every second.

-Imagine you are responsible for managing all the data created by all the people and machines in the world in all possible mediums like social networks, search engines, jets, ships and every other object connected directly or indirectly with a computer.
+Imagine you are responsible for managing all the data all people and machines create in the world in all possible mediums like social networks, search engines, jets, ships, and every other object connected directly or indirectly with a computer.

 This massive amount of data will require tools, processes, infrastructure, and expertise necessary to find meaning and patterns that could illuminate fundamental questions.